Self-Routing: Parameter-Free Expert Routing from Hidden States: Limitations and Future Work

 Our study revisits a standard assumption in modern MoE design: that expert routing requires learned, parameterized routers.
 In the settings studied here, Self-Routing shows this is not always necessary.
 By designating a fixed coordinate-aligned subspace of the hidden state as routing logits, Self-Routing achieves competitive performance on most evaluation tasks with zero router parameters.
 Beyond task metrics, Self-Routing also produces more balanced expert utilization, with higher routing entropy and lower concentration on the most-used expert despite using no explicit load-balancing loss.

-\paragraph{Limitations and future work.}
+\section{Limitations and Future Work}

-Our study considers two settings: GPT-2-scale language modeling as our primary focus, and ImageNet-1K with DeiT-S/16 as a secondary domain.
+Our study considers GPT-2-scale and LLaMA backbone models with different expert counts and model sizes, and includes ImageNet-1K with DeiT-S/16 as a secondary domain.
 This scope is sufficient to demonstrate that a standard learned linear router may not always be necessary.
-What remains to be seen is whether our observations will hold for different numbers of experts, larger scales, and more challenging domains.
-Further investigation is also needed to understand whether the benefits of Self-Router come primarily from aligning the routing logits to the coordinates, or from using the same coordinates across all layers.
-The fixed random projection baseline (\autoref{tab:moe_language}) suggests that using the same routing subspace across layers provides benefits beyond simply avoiding learned parameters, though the mechanisms underlying this difference warrant further investigation.
-We conjecture that the global and coordinate-aligned routing of Self-Router may make optimization easier, by allowing a consistent notion of "specialization" across layers and throughout training.
+What remains to be seen is whether our observations will hold across broader model families, larger scales, and more challenging domains.
+Further investigation is also needed to understand whether the benefits of Self-Routing come primarily from aligning the routing logits to hidden-state coordinates, from using the same coordinates across all layers, or from simply fixing a coordinate subset at initialization.
+The fixed random projection baseline (Table~\ref{tab:moe_language}) suggests that using the same routing subspace across layers provides benefits beyond simply avoiding learned parameters, though the mechanisms underlying this difference warrant further investigation.
+We conjecture that the global and coordinate-aligned routing of Self-Routing may make optimization easier, by allowing a consistent notion of "specialization" across layers and throughout training.
 We hope to inspire future work in this direction.